Amanita virosa

 Amanita virosa is a species of fungus in the class Agaricomycetes.
 In the UK, it has the recommended English name of destroying angel and is known internationally as the European destroying angel.
-Basidiocarps (fruit bodies) are agaricoid (mushroom-shaped) and pure white with a ring on the stem and a sack-like volva at the base.
+Basidiocarps (fruit bodies) are agaricoid (mushroom-shaped) and pure white with a ring on the stipe and a sack-like volva at the base.

 The species occurs in Europe and northern Asia.
 It was formerly reported from North America, but similar-looking American species like A. bisporigera and A. ocreata are distinct.
 As the name suggests, the destroying angel is poisonous.

 Taxonomy

 Amanita virosa was first described in 1838 by Swedish mycologist Elias Magnus Fries as Agaricus virosus, but this name is illegitimate since it had already been used for an earlier and different species.
 Amanita virosa was legitimately published by French mycologist Louis-Adolphe Bertillon in 1866.

 Etymology

 The specific epithet is derived from the Latin adjective virōsus meaning 'toxic' (compare virus).